Welfare chauvinism

 Welfare chauvinism or welfare state nationalism is the political notion that welfare benefits should be restricted to certain groups, particularly to the natives of a country as opposed to immigrants, or should be for the majority, excluding ethnic minorities.

-It is used as an argumentation strategy by right-wing populist parties, which describes a claimed connection between the problems of the welfare state and, in essence, immigration, but also other social groups such as welfare recipients and the unemployed.
-The focus is placed on categorizing state residents in two extremes: the "nourishing" and "debilitating" and the contradiction between them in the competition for the society's scarce resources.
+It is used as an argument by right-wing populist parties, to connect the problems of the welfare state to immigration and welfare recipients.
+The focus is placed on categorising state residents in two extremes: the "nourishing" and "debilitating" and the contradiction between them in the competition for the society's resources.

 Background

 The term welfare chauvinism was first used in social science in the 1990 paper "Structural changes and new cleavages: The progress parties in Denmark and Norway" by Jørgen Goul Andersen and Tor Bjørklund.
 The authors described it as the notion that "welfare services should be restricted to our own".

 "Nourishing" and "debilitating"

 In the description of society and the problems of the welfare state, populists, especially right-wing populists and welfare chauvinists, use a line of argument based on two extremes in which citizens are divided into 'nourishing' and 'debilitating' groups.
 The nourishing group consists of those who are a part of society's welfare and the country's prosperity: community builders; "the people"; the ordinary honest working man.
 The second group as standing outside of "the people" are the debilitating group, believed to be promoting or utilizing welfare without adding any value to society.
 The debilitating group consists of bureaucrats, academics, immigrants, the unemployed, welfare recipients and others.
 As such, welfare is seen as a system with embedded exclusion mechanisms.